12 Dazzling Holiday Light Displays

 Thematically, Spot On: Hastings Ranch, Sierra Madre

-This Pasadena neighborhood will be a sure hit with your little elves.
-Each block has its own theme, from Santa’s Toy Shop to a snowy Winter Wonderland.
-Displays can be seen all throughout this large neighborhood, so driving is your best bet.
+This Pasadena area neighborhood will be a sure hit with your little elves.
+Starting December 7, each block has its own theme – from Santa’s Toy Shop to a snowy Winter Wonderland.
+This is a large neighborhood with a ton to see, so driving is recommended.
+Most drivers go slowly so you can enjoy it as if you’re walking.

 Oldie & Goodie: Christmas Tree Lane, Altadena

-Purported to be the oldest large scale Christmas light display in the country, Altadena’s Christmas Tree Lane is sure to delight.
-If you head out this way be sure to save time to visit the Balian House, a 4-acre property and mansion with over 10,000 holiday lights and Christmas decorations.
+Purported to be the oldest large scale Christmas light display in the country, Altadena’s Christmas Tree Lane is sure to get you in the spirit.
+If you head out this way be sure to visit the Balian House, a 4-acre property and mansion with over 10,000 holiday lights and Christmas decorations.

 A Majestic Stroll: Saint Albans Road, San Marino